x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/windows-server-backup.md

 - Bare metal restores are supported when using WSB; however, the recommended recovery approach for Exchange servers is to recover the Exchange server and then restore the data.
 If you're using a third-party backup application (e.g., non-Microsoft), then support for bare metal restores of Exchange may be available from your backup application vendor.

-The following table describes the supportability of the backup and recovery options available for Exchange 2016 with WSB.
+The following table describes the supportability of the backup and recovery options available for Exchange Server with WSB.

 |**If you…**|**Then…**|
 |:-----|:-----|